adjust/flutter_sdk/README.md

 adjustConfig.urlStrategy = AdjustConfig.DataResidencyTR; // for Turkey data residency region
 adjustConfig.urlStrategy = AdjustConfig.DataResidencyUS; // for US data residency region
 ```

-**Note:** This feature is currently in beta testing phase.
-If you are interested in getting access to it, please contact your dedicated account manager or write an email to support@adjust.com.
-Please, do not turn this setting on before making sure with the support team that this feature is enabled for your app because otherwise SDK traffic will get dropped.

 [dashboard]:  http://adjust.com
 [adjust.com]: http://adjust.com